 INDIVIDUAL BLACK FOREST BROWNIE TRIFLES — Layers of dense chocolate brownie, homemade cherry pie filling, and fresh whipped cream come together in this decadent layered dessert.

 My husband is a huge fan of black forest cake–and chocolate covered cherries too–so any time I come up with a chocolate-cherry dessert it’s sure to be a hit.
 And these Individual Black Forest Brownie Trifles were no exception.

-Yes, you could use canned cherry pie filling, but the homemade stuff is oh so easy (with the help of a cherry pitter) and totally worth the extra bit of effort.
+Yes, you could use canned cherry pie filling, but homemade cherry pie filling is oh so easy to make (with the help of a cherry pitter) and totally worth the extra bit of effort.

 If you’re looking to save time with this recipe, go for store-bought brownies (that’s what I did!) and put your efforts into the cherry filling.
 It’s what makes this dessert extra special!

 You could also make these trifles with cubed chocolate cake.
 I prefer the dense, chewy texture of a brownie, but I certainly wouldn’t turn down a version of this dessert made with chocolate cake.

 I mean, as long as there’s chocolate in there somewhere, you’ll be good.
 If you don’t have individual trifle bowls or similar sized glass dishes, you can assemble this dessert in a full size, standard-size trifle dish.

 The number of desserts you’ll get is going to vary, based on the size of the dishes you use.
 With my mini trifle bowls I get four or five servings.
 But you could get even more using something like mini Mason jars and just doing one layer.

 Either way, everyone is going to love this luscious Black Forest Brownie Trifles.

 Be sure to save this recipe for Individual Black Forest Brownie Trifles to your favorite Pinterest board for later.